Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

   - Whenever a tablet server terminates, it attempts to release its **lock** so that the master will reassign its tablets more quickly
 - Master is responsible for detecting when a tablet server is no longer available
   - Master periodically asks each tablet server for the status of its lock
-    - If a tablet server reports that it has lost its lock, or if the master was unable to reach a server during its last several attempts, the master attempts to acquire an exclusive lock on the server's file
+    - If a tablet server reports that it has lost its lock, or if the master wasn't able to reach a server during its last several attempts, the master attempts to acquire an exclusive lock on the server's file
     - If the master is able to acquire the lock, then Chubby is live and the tablet server is either dead or having trouble reaching chubby, so the master ensures that the tablet server can never serve again by deleting its server file
     - Once a server's file has been deleted, the master can move all the tablets that were previously assigned to that server into the set of unassigned tablets
 - Master at startup